MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 In a nutshell, the game developer:

-1. Periodically calls a function from `grug.c`, which will recompile any modified mods, and will store the list of modified mods in an array.
+1. Periodically calls a function from `grug.c`, which will recompile any modified mods, and will store the modified mods in an array.
 2. The game developer loops over this array, and copies the data and functions from these modified mods.

 So the game might have a Gun class, and the modified mod might up the firerate of the gun, and have a different <span style="color:#C3E88D">`on_fire`</span> function.

 The "How a game developer might use grug" section of this blog post shows an example of how grug can be used by a game written in C.